-Parameter Parameter in RfG Consultation Proposal Article Number Type Applicability Justification Code The period within which the adjusted active power setpoint must be reached No range provided PPM controllable generation The Active power set point and the time to achieve this is determined by the TSO, however following shut down a PPM must commence active power export within 90secs WFPS setting schedule 6.11 SPGM dispatchable generation Active power set point and time to achieve the set point is given via TSO dispatch instructions in accordance with SDC2.
-Minimum ramp rates and start-up times specified in CC.S1.3.7 & CC.S1.2.3.4 15.2 (a) C and D PGMs 1
+Parameter Parameter in RfG Consultation Proposal Article Number Type Applicability Justification Code The period within which the adjusted active power setpoint must be reached No range provided PPM controllable generation The Active power set point and the time to achieve this is determined by the TSO , however following shut down a PPM must commence active power export within 90secs WFPS setting schedule 6.11 (WFPS section 6.1, Wind following ramp rate 5MW per minute) SPGM dispatchable generation Active power set point and time to achieve the set point is given via TSO dispatch instructions in accordance with SDC2.
+Minimum ramp rates and start-up times specified in CC.S1.3.7 & CC.S1.2.3.4.
+(Grid code CC.S1.1.3.7 (b) & (c) ramping up and de-loading at rate of at least 3% of MCR).
+15.2 (a) C and D PGMs 1

-Tolerance (subject to the availability of the prime mover resource) applying to the new setpoint and the time within which it must be reached No Range Provided PPM controllable generation Active power output to be within 3% of set point (based on RC) Time to achieve set point within ±10 seconds of target time.
-(See WFPS Setting Schedule 6.1) SPGM dispatchable generation Tolerance bands for dispatch instructions is specified in OC11 Part B 15.2 (a) C and D PGMs 3 --- ---------------------- --- ---------- ----------------- ---
+Tolerance (subject to the availability of the prime mover resource) applying No Ra to the new setpoint Provis and the time within which it must be reached lge ed PPM controllable generation Active power output to be within 3% of set point (based on RC) Time to achieve set point within ±10 seconds of target time.
+(See WFPS Setting Schedule 6.1) SPGM dispatchable generation Tolerance bands for dispatch instructions is specified in OC11 Part B 15.2 (a) C and D PGMs 3 --- ----------- --- ---------- ----------------- ---